markyharris/livesectional/README.md

 	     <li>Turn Off Map - Turn's off the map and displays.
 	     <li>Reboot RPI - Will force the Raspberry Pi to reboot.
 	     <li>Shutdown RPI - Will power down the Raspberry Pi.
+	     <li>Map Layout - Displays the airports layed out on a map.
              </ul>
           <li>Map Utilities
           <ul>